 Policies & action

-We rate Japan’s policies and action as “Insufficient”.
-The “Insufficient” rating indicates that Japan’s climate policies and action in 2030 are not yet consistent with the Paris Agreement’s 1.5°C temperature limit but could be, with moderate improvements.
-If all countries were to follow Japan’s approach, warming could be held at—but not well below—2°C.
+The CAT rates Japan’s policies and action as “Insufficient”.
+The “Insufficient” rating indicates that Japan’s climate policies and action in 2030 need substantial improvements to be consistent with the 1.5°C temperature limit.
+If all countries were to follow Japan’s approach, warming would reach over 2°C and up to 3°C.